Professional Licensing Defense

 - Unprofessional Conduct

 The licensing board is not always the first to be notified of an alleged infraction.
 Many cases start out as criminal allegations and quickly become parallel investigations involving State or Federal criminal courts and the Boards.
-Peters, Rubin & Sheffield handles both types of investigations and uses the most-qualified experts to review patient records, billing information, and impairment issues.
+Peters, Rubin, Sheffield & Hodges handles both types of investigations and uses the most-qualified experts to review patient records, billing information, and impairment issues.
 We know how important it is to resolve all of the allegations pending before each investigative body in order to get a just resolution for the licensee.

 Our Understanding of False Charges